Why use the Choices Program’s materials? What will your students gain?

 - Develop speaking, listening, and persuasion skills when articulating their own viewpoints about history or contemporary policy issues

-Choices curriculum materials are in alignment with the Core Competencies of the American Historical Association and the Habits of Mind of the National Council For History Education.
+Choices curriculum materials are in alignment with the Core Competencies of the American Historical Association; the Habits of Mind of the National Council For History Education; and the College, Career, and Civic Life (C3) Framework for Social Studies State Standards.
 We encourage you to look at these organizations and their documents.